copart-internship/copart-internship.github.io/index.md

 1. Use a DB where appropriate.
 2. Use any rules based engine where appropriate
 3. Use any API as you see appropriate
-4. Copart will provide a list of sample facilities
+4. 4.
+You can get a list of copart yards/facilities from our [website](https://www.copart.com/locationsList/)

 - - -